SajidMomin8340/SajidMomin8340/README.md

 - 👋 Hi, I’m @SajidMomin8340
-- 👀 I’m interested in Java,python, android studio
+- 👀 I’m interested in SQL,python, Power BI
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning python and Sql
-- 💞️ I’m looking to collaborate on web development
+- 💞️ I’m looking to Work as a Data Analyst.
 - 📫 How to reach me sajidmomin8340@gmail.com

 <!---